pulp/pulpcore/docs/bugs-features.rst

 Only bug fixes from newer versions can be requested to be backported.
 No features can be backported to older versions.

+Django migrations are order dependent so we cannot backport any change that has database migrations.
+Thus z-stream releases will not add new migrations.

 Please include:

 #.
 A redmine issue number or URL for the bug fix to backport.
 If possible, relate those two issues